NoahDavey/100-days-of-code/log/r1-log.md

 Almost didn't do my coding today again but managed to get an exercism problem finished which feels good even though it wasn't project related.
 Glad im keeping the streak alive

 ### R1D24
+Worked on doing a binary search tree today.
+Was going well until I had to be able to sort it...
+Which is kind of the point.
+I think sleeping on the problem will help me with this one

 ### R1D25
 ### R1D26
 ### R1D27